Queensland school mackerel: Description

-The Queensland school mackerel can be distinguished from the Australian spotted mackerel (Scomberomorus munroi) as the spots are considerably larger, as well as the darker color on the dorsal.
+The Queensland school mackerel can be distinguished from the Australian spotted mackerel (Scomberomorus munroi) as the spots are considerably larger, as well as the darker color on the dorsal fin.

 Range

 Queensland mackerel are found in tropical waters of the Western Pacific, largely confined to inshore coastal waters of southern Papua New Guinea and northern and eastern Australia, from Shark Bay and Onslow, Western Australia to Sydney, New South Wales.